 Getting divorced in Thailand is complex.
 If you got married in Thailand, then normally you will apply for an unopposed divorce with the district office where you registered the marriage.
 There are two types of divorces in Thailand as you will note.
 The first is an administrative divorce or unopposed divorce and the second is a litigated divorce which goes to court.
+See also the grounds for divorce in Thailand.

 There are instances where the divorce is being defended as one party feels that they had not been party to the breakdown of the divorce.
 You will have to defend this divorce and you will need a good attorney for this as a private investigator will also be needed.
 Good private investigators in Thailand do come at a price.
 Most times the injured party will defend the divorce as they do not want to be sued for damages later from allegations which are not true.
 This is usually a good view to have and not to let the matter simply slide.
 It can become costly later if you are sued for damages.

 Child custody is the main reason in Thailand when it comes to divorce that litigation is started.
-There have been many high profile divorces in Thailand which had ended in violence and made the front page of the newspapers for months.
+There have been many high profile divorces in Thailand which had ended in violence.
+These made the front page of the newspapers for months.
 These tend to be child custody cases that went beyond the family courts.
 Always get a good lawyer for your divorce to ensure that the matter is settled speedily.

 Very few if any divorces with regards to expats end with an application to court for a divorce based on insanity.
-Getting divorced comes with property issues, child custody tend to top the list with divorces in Thailand.
+Getting divorced comes with property issues.
+Child custody tend to top the list with divorces in Thailand.

 The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.